1. An overview of the most common types of shirt printing methods

 Which methods of t-shirt printing should you select?

-When deciding on a t-shirt printing method for your business, consider the design complexity, fabric type, order volume, and budget.
+When choosing among the different t-shirt printing methods for your business, consider the design complexity, fabric type, order volume, and budget.

 • Direct-to-garment (DTG) is perfect for intricate, colorful designs on cotton fabrics but may be a bit costlier for bulk orders.